spell-music/csound-expression/tutorial/chapters/appendix/QuickStart.markdown

 Adaptors
 --------------------

-Instrumwnts can return a tuple of signals or a single signal or a tuple signals wrapped in the type `SE`.
+Instruments can return a tuple of signals or a single signal or a tuple signals wrapped in the type `SE`.
 There are many different variants of the output.
 But often we want to process the output as a single signal.
 The output is always a container of signals.